ayeshathoi/CSE-316-Project-Health-Monitoring-System/README.md

 # Health Monitoring System
-The main aim of the project is to monitor heart rate, humidity,  Temperature and blood oxygen saturation level of a patient body.
+The main aim of the project is to monitor heart rate, body temperature and blood oxygen saturation level of a patient body.
 It also monitors room humidity and room temperature of the patient room.This system designed by using Arduino Uno.
-Temperature and humidity sensor, Pulse oxymeter are being used here to measure temperature, blood oxygen level and pulse rate of body.
+Pulse oxymeter are being used here to measure temperature, blood oxygen level and pulse rate of body.
+Temperature and humidity sensor are being used to measure room temperature and room humidity.
 Corona Patient can be benefitted from this technology  the most.
-SMS will be sent  to the doctor in case of any critical situation using buzzer by passing signal to GSM module.
+SMS will be sent  to the doctor in case of any critical situation by passing signal to GSM module.
+A buzzer will be activated so that doctor can pay more attention to the situation.

 Made for Level-3 Term-1,